 Me, myself and I. Holla at me if you want to sponsor me or want me to endorse your brand.
 I’m a blue chip free agent.

-Do you skate regularly nowadays, and if so who do you skate with and where do you go?
+Do you skate regularly nowadays, and if so, who do you skate with and where?

 I’ve been spending a bit of time in Houston, TX recently, so I’ve been skating with the guys at Southside, Select and Brick Skate shops.